Woman emailing in home office using laptop with phone on desk

 Choose the right methods based on your needs - for everyday emails, TLS might suffice, but highly sensitive information might require stronger measures like AES-256 and ID&V authentication.

-For business use cases, review our rundown of the best secure email services to help you to protect sensitive data.
+For business use cases, review our rundown of the best secure email services to help you protect sensitive data.

 Deliver sensitive information securely with Mailock